valtech-uk/qa-exercise/README.md

 Exercise #1
 -----------
-Create Page Object Model framework for www.valtech.co.uk to do the exercise 2 & 3
+- Create Page Object Model framework for www.valtech.co.uk to do the exercise 2 & 3
+- Driver manager pattern.
+We should be able to run the test framework against Chrome, Firefox and Microsoft Edge browsers

 Exercise #2
 -----------
 Navigate to www.valtech.co.uk HOME PAGE
-- a.
-Assert that the “Recent Blogs” section is displaying
+- Assert that the “Partners” section is displaying
-- b.
-Click on the first blog article & then assert that the page title is present
+- Click on "Our Partners"button on the Partners page
+- Capture and Print a list of all the partners across industries in the test report or to the console

 Exercise #3
 -----------
 - a.
-Navigate to ABOUT, SERVICES and WORK pages via top navigation and assert that H1 tag in each page is displaying the relevant page name.
-Ex H1 tag in Services page is displaying as “Services”
+Navigate to Uk Public sector
 - b.
-Navigate to Contact page (/about/contact-us) and output how many Valtech offices in total
+Verify and print a list of all public sector customers in the test report or to the console
+- Click on Talk to Us and verify if it navigates to Contact us page

 Exercise #4
 -----------
-README file - Include instructions on how to set up and execute your tests on a clean install of Windows/MacOS
+README file - Include instructions on how to set up and execute your tests on a clean install of Windows/MacOS Bonus point: Test execution on Docker instances

 Finish up
 ---------